 - Step 1.
 Click License under BMC Configuration. - Step 2.
 Click Upgrade License. - Step 3.
-In the Add a new license window, click Browse; then, select the activation key file to add in the File Upload window and click Open to add the file.
-To finish adding the key, click Import in the Add Activation Key window.
+In the Add a new license window, click Browse; then, select the activation key file to add in the File Upload window and click Open to add the file or click Cancel to stop the installation.
+To finish adding the key, click OK, in the Add Activation Key window, or click Cancel to stop the installation.